-You will return from this course with a course binder; useful references; example documents and other tools for your use when you return from the course; instructor contact information; your notes from the presentations and discussions; and an embossed certificate.
+You will return from this course with a course binder; useful references; example documents and other tools for your use when you return from the course; instructor contact information; and your notes from the presentations and discussions.

 What’s covered in the course?

 You will return from this course prepared to effectively address your organization’s water permit applications and related compliance challenges.

 - Understanding underlying water quality legal and regulatory principles